Deep South “Perfect” Fried Fish

 What makes a perfect fried fish?
 Is it the crunch when you bite into it?
 Is it the kick of spice?
 Is the moist, buttery center of the fish?
 Well, you guessed it–it’s all of those!

 **Disclaimer**: Remember all fried foods are NOT bad.
 Everything in moderation.
-So be sure to couple this green vegetables.
+So be sure to couple this dark green vegetables and/or baked potatoes.

 Here’s a great recipe that combines a little heat from the south with the sweetness from my mom’s kitchen.
 Perfect for your fish fry, dinners, or brunch.